wflynny/kronos-logout/readme.md

 request process may take up to a minute and the clock on your local machine may not be synced with the clock on the Kronos server.

+**Advisory**: Make sure you consult your supervisor before using this script.
+You may be responsible for accurate time reporting, and in that case the use of this script may be unethical.

+It was often the case as a graduate student that, due to administrative constraints, my summer stipend would be divided up into an hourly wage with a maximum number of loggable hours, the sum of which was the entire stipend.
+This script was a way to ensure my summer stipend would be evenly distributed throughout the summer.
+For example, despite working 60+ hours/week, I could only log 35 at a given rate such that after 8 weeks I would be allotted my entire stipend.
+I used this script to log 7 hours per work day (8 hours - 1 hour for lunch).

 ## Setup

 -   Do some Kronos detective work.
 Find the pages that correspond to: